shalomb/ansible-systemd-timesyncd/README.md

 - Debian-based running systemd-timesyncd
-  (NOTE: systemd on the Redhat family (RHEL/Fedora/CentOs) is not compiled with timesyncd for NTP syncrhonization and uses chrony instelad)
+  (NOTE: systemd on the Redhat family (RHEL/Fedora/CentOs) is not compiled with timesyncd for NTP synchronization and uses chrony instead)

 Conflicts
 ---------